wanghaisheng/responsive-landing-page-starter/content/blog/en/a-sneak-peek-at-the-vonage-api-projects-at-dotslash-5-0.md

 ### What Did You Learn?

 We learned about integrating Vonage API and implementing audio call functionality in our platform through the session hosted by Dwane Hemmings.
-Though we had prior knowledge about real-time communication with websockets, it was our first time implementing the websocket in this manner.
+Though we had prior knowledge about real-time communication with WebSockets, it was our first time implementing the WebSocket in this manner.

 ### How’s Your Experience Using The Vonage APIs?